janus-ssp/janus/README.md

 JANUS is a module for simpleSAMLphp.

+Note: Janus is developed on unix based systems and might not work on windows due to the use of softlinks (amongs others)

 To set up JANUS you need to do the following:

   * Set up a working copy of simpleSAMLphp >= 1.7.0